DecimalTurn/toml-patch/README.md

 Patch, parse, and stringify TOML.

 Note that this is a maintenance fork of the original toml-patch package.
-This fork aims at addressing existing issues from the original project and perform dependancy updates.
+This fork aims at addressing existing issues from the original project and perform dependency updates.
 Hopefully, the work done here can go upstream one day if timhall returns, but until then, welcome aboard![^1]

 ## Installation